lqb2/forty-jekyll-theme/coaching.md

 		<header class="major">
 			<h1>Coaching</h1>
 		</header>
 		<p>If you've made it here, you're either (a) curious about my coaching services or (b) know you're interested and are looking for details.
 Either way, enjoy poking around.
 You can check out the origin story of my coaching practice <a href="https://medium.com/@lqb2/how-i-started-a-coaching-practice-c98e9f383d01" target="_blank">on Medium</a> and lots of my other thoughts about productivity <a href="https://lqb2.github.io/blog/tags/#productivity-ref" target="_blank">on my blog</a>.
-This page is an experiment (built on 12 July 2017) so I fully expect some things to not make sense.
 Don't hesitate to send me questions!</p>
 		<p>P.S. — Thanks to Zach P. for asking for this info and prompting me to make this page.
-Also thanks to Brooke and Abe for adding fuel to the flame.</p>
+Also thanks to Brooke and Abraham for adding fuel to the flame.</p>

 <hr class="major" />